ansost/NoClu/docs/lexikon.md

 | 12.   	| It can be used for feature extraction                                                 	| It is mainly used for visualization and exploratory data analysis.                                                   	|
 | 13.   	| PCA can be sensitive to the ordering of the data points                               	| t-SNE is less sensitive to the ordering of the data points.                                                          	|

+## Graph Theory basics for the MCF problem
+> Studying the relationships between different nodes (vertices) and connections (edges) between them
+- a graph is a data structure defined by nodes (vertices) and edges
+  - *edge*
+    - a connection between two nodes, can be expressed as an ordered pair, may have a weight or is otherwise set to 1
+  - *node*
+    - unit of graphs, typically displayed as a circle, number or letter
+    - *indegree* (of a node)
+      - number of arriving edges to a node
+    - *outdegree* (of a node)
+      - number of departing edges to a node
+- *Flow networks*
+    - a directed graph where each edge has a capacity and each edge receives a flow
+      - *directed graph*
+        - a graph where edges have a direction
+    - *flow*
+      - 'A flow in a network is a specification of how to route “stuff” from s to t so that no link is used beyond its capacity, and so that every link, except the sender s and the receiver t, relays out “stuff” at exactly the same rate at which it receives from other vertices'
+      - this is expressed in the conditions for a valid flow:
+        - *flow capacity constraint*
+          - the flow on an edge cannot exceed the capacity of the edge
+            - *capacity*:
+              - the maximum amount of flow that an edge can support
+        - *flow conservation condition*
+          - the flows into a vertex must equal the flows out of that vertex, except for the source and sink vertices
+            - *source vertex*:
+              - the vertex where the flow originates
+            - *sink vertex*:
+              - the vertex where the flow terminates

+### Minimun Cost Flow Problem
+- a special case of the network flow problem in which the cost of a flow is minimized
+  - *Network Flow Problem*:
+    - the problem of construcing a flow for a given network that satisfies the contraints of a flow (capacity constraint, conservation condition)
+  - *cost of a flow*
+    - each edge has a cost (or weight), what the cost stands for depends on the application of the graph (lenght, energy required, ...)
+- Watch (the beginning) of [this video](https://www.youtube.com/watch?v=oHy3ddI9X3o&t=81s) for an intro on how to think about different approaches to the problem of finding a flow for a flow network

 ## Clustering algorithms